JonSnowbd/Ash/docs/faq-defaultec/physics.md

 	Debug.Log( "ray hit {0}, entity: {1}", hit, hit.collider.entity );
 ```

-Nez has some more advanced collision/overlap checks using methods such as Minkowski Sums, Separating Axis Theorem and good old trigonometry.
+Ash has some more advanced collision/overlap checks using methods such as Minkowski Sums, Separating Axis Theorem and good old trigonometry.
 These are all wrapped up in simple to use methods on the Collider class for you.
 Lets take a look at some examples.

 This first example is the easiest way to deal with collisions. `deltaMovement` is the amount that you would like to move the Entity, typically `velocity * Time.DeltaTime`.
 The `CollidesWithAny` method will check all collisons and adjust deltaMovement to resolve any collisions.